Hampton Lilibridge House

 A restoration craftsman, who wasn’t afraid despite the fear of the others, was willing to go up to the third floor to continue working on his current project.
 The chimney had been opened up, so the shaft was open and went down through the other floors.
 What happened next was truly terrifying.

 Some strong force that he couldn’t see stopped this wicked spirit before it could carry out its plan.
-When the rest of the crew came up to see why he had been so long in coming down to them, they found him still clutching the floor boards for dear life, still terrified.
+When the rest of the crew came up to see why he had been so long in joining them, they found him still clutching the floor boards for dear life, still terrified.

 A second version of this story, backed up by Jim Williams himself, says that this incident happened to one of Jim’s friends, an unbeliever.
 In this telling, three of Jim’s friends came inside.
 One of them, who didn’t believe in spirits, went up the third floor and had this same experience.

 Meanwhile, his friends had returned to their home across the street.
-They heard him screaming and rushed across the street.
-They found him on the third floor, still quaking from his terrifying experiences as previously described in story one.
+They heard him screaming and rushed back.
+They found him on the third floor, still quaking from his terrifying experiences as previously described.

 Who Saved the Living?